What is the Right Hat Shape for Me?

 You stand to gain a lot of style with just the right hat, and our large assortment of fuller crowns and wider brims offer just the right pick, regardless of individual taste or preference.

 The Right Choice for the Shorter Slender Person

 Shorter slender people especially love hats, as they help provide added stature and flair.
 While most of our styles look great on a shorter person, we especially recommend a hat with a tapered crown and a wide band, which is sure to add balance to the overall shape of the shorter man’s head.
 Stingy brims and taller crowns can also be complimentary.

 And it is important to remember that a turned-up brim also adds height to the overall look.

 My Face Looks like a Pear- What Can I Do?

 Many people lament a pear-shaped head, which usually correlates with a smaller head size.
-And, after more than 100 years helping hat wearers get the hat style that looks best on them, we recommend that a pear-shaped head needs a fuller crown hat with a medium or wide brim.
+And, after 100+ years of helping hat wearers get the hat style that looks best on them, we recommend that a pear-shaped head needs a fuller crown hat with a medium or wide brim.
 Probably best to avoid stingy brims, and make sure the hat fits correctly on your head.
 To check for a good fit, place your fingers at the center of your head, and you should be able to feel the top of your head flash to your head.
 If your hat doesn’t feel flash to your head, the hat is too small and will sit up on your head, something you want to avoid.
 Choosing the right size hat is key for fitting a pear-shaped head.